Serving the Centerville Community

 He returned home and graduated from the University of Tennessee Law School in December of 1973.
 After passing the bar, he was appointed as a part-time assistant district attorney, which meant that he had a private law practice, also.
 He tried hundreds of jury trials in Williamson, Hickman, Perry, and Lewis County, ranging from misdemeanor assault to first degree murder.
 After resigning from that position in 1981, he was hired by the State on occasions to prosecute cases when the District Attorney of a county recused himself.

 He practiced law with his father until his dad died in 1981.
 During those years, he began to develop an extensive law practice.
-In his now 38 year career, he has tried cases in almost every county of Middle Tennessee, in Federal Courts, and in all levels of appellate courts.
+In his now 45+ year career, he has tried cases in almost every county of Middle Tennessee, in Federal Courts, and in all levels of appellate courts.
 He has participated in litigation in Georgia, Texas, and Michigan and has been listed by "Best Lawyers" since 2010 as one of middle Tennessee's "Best Family Law Lawyers."
-His practice now focusing on real estate, commercial and complex litigation, personal injury, banking, and corporate.
-For the past 25 years, he has been rated AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®.
+His practice now focusing on real estate, commercial and complex litigation, personal injury, banking, administration of estates, and corporate.
+He also consults with his son on cases, at no additional charge to the clients.
+For the past 30+ years, he has been rated AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®.

 He has been active in church, civic, and charitable affairs.
 The local high school baseball stadium is named for him.